 Follow-up and shunt patency

 All shunts were patent on Doppler ultrasonography immediately after their creation (24-36 h).
-Three patients (1 in the TFIPS group vs 2 in the TIPS group) exhibited shunt dysfunction and these patients underwent shunt revision (stent placement).
+Three patients (1 in the TFIPS group vs 2 in the TIPS group) exhibited shunt dysfunction, and these patients underwent shunt revision (stent placement).
 Two patients developed recurrent gastrointestinal bleeding.
 Time-to-event calculated rates of shunt patency at one and two years in the TFIPS and TIPS groups were not statistically different (94.7% vs 95.2% and 94.7% vs 90.5%, respectively).